 Contact Lea Heating & Air Conditioning today for Indoor Air Quality Solutions!

 If you’ve ever gotten a shock from your carpet, your home may suffer from low humidity levels.
 Overly dry air makes you feel colder, less comfortable and leads to turning up the thermostat.
-The solution is simple, convenient and cost-effective: Give Lea Heating & Air Conditioning a call at 847-428-6660.
+The solution is simple, convenient and cost-effective: Give Lea Heating & Air Conditioning a call at 847-305-2800.
 You’ll always speak to a friendly and knowledgeable member of our team.
-Our team of HVAC specialists provides a range of indoor air quality solutions and services in Elgin, Hoffman Estates, Bartlett, Crystal Lake, Streamwood, Carpentersville & East Dundee, IL.
+Our team of HVAC specialists provides a range of indoor air quality solutions and services in Elgin, Carpentersville, West Dundee, East Dundee, Algonquin, Sleepy Hollow, & Lake in the Hills, IL.
 Contact us today!